 Lastly, searching for new permanent staff is a costly, time-intensive process.

 It often takes months to find a great hire, a process which involves multiple rounds of interviews, CVs, reference checks and reviewing onboarding procedures.
 Then there’s further time before the hire is truly effective.
 All things considered, GC’s will save significant time and energy by hiring a secondment firm to quickly plug in a pre-vetted in-house specialist.

 It is more important than ever for GC's to have a Rolodex of resourcing options to suit the needs of their team.

 As workloads fluctuate, flexible Legal talent can swoop in to help ease the burden placed on the core team and augment capacity so that leaders can deploy their team’s expertise in the right areas.

-To learn more about how Plexus can help resource your legal function, get in touch here.
+Interested in legal secondments?
+Learn how GCs are adopting agile resourcing to fill capacity gaps and build more effective Legal functions.
+Or to learn more about how Plexus can help resource your legal function, get in touch here.